Send the link below via email or IMCopy

 Bawjiase has a surplus of fertile farmland, with the most common crops being yams, cassava, maize, pineapple, and a number of green vegetables.

-United Hearts has four acres of land, where they grow yams, cassava, maize, green peppers, carrots, and cabbage.
+United Hearts has 10 acres of land, where they grow yams, cassava, maize, green peppers, carrots, and cabbage.

 Ghana has had elections deemed free and fair in recent years, and is renowned for being peaceful.